ychuang6/sams-documentation/source/components.rst

 	weighted-averaging.sh
 	mandible.unpack.sh

-The executing script here will consist of commands specified in Basic Workflow/Automatic Segmentation and Compositing/Compositing section
+The executing script here will consist of commands specified in Basic Workflow/Automatic Segmentation and Compositing/Compositing section.